EXPUNGEMENTS / RECORD SEALING IN OHIO

 - Sale or Possession of a Vehicle Master Key

 - Concealing the Identity of Vehicles or Parts

 If the offense you wish to have sealed is not on the prohibited list above, proceed to the next question.

-Under Ohio Record Sealing law, the court is not permitted to consider your application if you have any criminal charges pending against you at the time you file the request.
+The court is not permitted to consider your application if you have any criminal charges pending against you when you file the request.

 You must wait until the pending charges have been resolved.

 If you have no criminal charges currently pending against you, proceed to the final question.

 4. Have You Waited The Required Period Of Time Since Completing Your Sentence?